Tangjiahui26/DataAnalysisWithR/hw02/README.md

 2. Acutally I am kind of confused with `typeof()`, `mode()` and `class()`.
 There is a clear explanation on [stackoverflow](https://stackoverflow.com/questions/8855589/a-comprehensive-survey-of-the-types-of-things-in-r-mode-and-class-and-type).
 I believe `mode()` would get the type or storage mode of an object,while `typeof()` function would be more specific.
 The `class()` is used to define/identify what "type" an object is from the point of view of object-oriented programming in R.

-3.I think homework02 is not so tough, but honestly speaking, I spent a lot of time doing it.
+3. I think homework02 is not so tough, but honestly speaking, I spent a lot of time doing it.
 Hope I can become more skilled with R programming by more practise.

 ## Links